azallb/azallb/README.md

 - 😄 Pronouns: she/her
 - 👀 I’m interested in auditory perception and speech comprehension
 - 🌱 I’m currently a M2 student at Ircam, Sorbonne and Telecom Paris
-- 💞️ I’m looking for industrial collaboration for my PhD project on hearing loss and aids
+- 💞️ I’m looking for fundings for my PhD project on hearing loss and aids
 - ⚡ Fun fact: I wrote 2 books when i was 15 !

 <!---